Offline Multi-agent Reinforcement Learning via Sequential Score Decomposition: Methodology

-The multi-modality of joint behavior policy distributions in offline MARL arises from several key factors.
+The multimodality of joint behavior policy distributions in offline MARL arises from several key factors.
 First, many cooperative games admit multiple joint policies with similar quality, which is the notorious multiple Nash equilibrium problem.
 This yields datasets with diverse but equally effective behaviors, complicating policy learning.
-Second, in large-scale multi-agent systems, especially with homogeneous agents, data collection often anonymizes agent identities \cite{franzmeyer2024select}.
-Even under a single joint policy, agent trajectories become indistinguishable due to agent interchangeability, introducing inherent symmetry and multi-modality.
+Second, in large-scale multi-agent systems, especially with homogeneous agents, data collection often anonymizes agent identities \citep{franzmeyer2024select}.
+Even under a single joint policy, agent trajectories become indistinguishable due to agent interchangeability, introducing inherent symmetry and multimodality.
 Furthermore, offline datasets are often constructed by mixing demonstrations from various expert and suboptimal strategies due to the high cost of data collection, further increasing behavioral diversity.
-For clarify, we illustrate these effects through visualizations of a well-used offline \texttt{MAMuJoCo} datasets \cite{peng2021facmac} in Appendix~\ref{appendix:dataset}.

-Despite this evidence, many offline policy-based methods are developed based on the IGO assumption, which assumes that the joint behavior policy can be factorized across agents $\mu(\boldsymbol{a}|s)=\Pi_{i}^n \mu_i(a_i|s)$.
-This assumption holds in online MARL because agents co-adapt their policies via coordinated updates, and the evolving behavior remains close to current policy estimates.
-However, it will lead severe distribution shift of joint behavior policy.
-To make the problem precise, we consider a simplified scenario with only two expert modes and present the following proposition (proof in Appendix \ref{app_proper3}).
-Though simplified, it captures the essence of distribution shift under IGO assumption.
+Despite this evidence, a common pitfall in offline policy-based methods is the policy factorization assumption, which posits that the joint behavior policy can be factorized as $\mu(\boldsymbol{a}|s)=\prod_{i=1}^n \mu_i(a_i|s)$.
+For example, AlberDICE \citep[Eq.~4]{matsunaga2023alberdice} implements an occupancy measure penalty using a factorized model $d^D(s, a_i) \pi_{-i}^D(\boldsymbol{a}_{-i}|s, a_i)$, where $-i$ represents all agents except agent $i$, thereby regularizing each agent based on its own marginal behavior and effectively assuming conditional independence.
+Similarly, DOM2 \citep{li2023beyond} trains independent diffusion models for each agent based on local behavioral data, which presupposes that joint behavior can be recovered from marginal distributions.
+While such factorized regularization is well-motivated and effective in online settings with consistent exploration and joint update adaptation, it will lead to miscoordination of and a significant distribution shift in offline domains where the behavior policy is multimodal and strongly coupled.
+To formalize this issue, we analyze a stylized scenario and formulate it as a combinatorial mode mixing proposition.
+The complete proof is deferred to Appendix~\ref{app_proper3}.